Multi-Sector General Permit (MSGP) Status Update for 2016

 |Stormwater Pollution Prevention Plan (SWPPP)|

-2 = The No Exposure Certification fee covers a period of five years.
+2 = The No Exposure Certification fee is a one-time fee due with the submittal of the form.

 3 = SWPPP review fee is assessed only if the SWPPP is submitted to ADEQ for review.